-The Advanced Baseline Imager (ABI) is being for future Geostationary designed Operational Environmental Satellites (GOES) starting with GOES-R in 2012 (Gurka and Dittberner, 2001).
-As with the current GOES Imager, this instrument will be used for a wide range of qualitative and quantitative weather and environmental applications.
+The Advanced Baseline Imager (ABI) is being designed for future Geostationary Operational Environmental Satellites (GOES) starting with GOES-R in 2012 (Gurka and Dittberner, 2001).
+As with the current GOES Imager, this instrument will be used for a wide range of qualitative and quantitative weather, climate and environmental applications.
 The ABI will improve over the existing GOES Imager with more spectral bands, higher spatial resolution, faster imaging, and broader spectral coverage.
-The ABI will improve the spatial resolution from nominally 4 to 2 km for the infrared bands and 1 to 0.5 km for the 0.6 $\mu$ m band, 2 km for the 1.38 μm, and 1 km for the other visible/near-IR bands.
-There will be a five-fold increase of the coverage rate.
-The ABI expands the spectral band number to 16; five are similar to the 0.6, 4, 11, and 12 $\mu$ m windows and the 6.5 μm water vapor band on the current GOES-8/11 Imagers (Table 1).
-For more information on the uses of the current GOES Imager; Menzel and Purdom (1994), Ellrod et al. (1998).
-The additional bands are a visible band at 0.47 μm for aerosol detection and visibility estimation, a visible band at 0.86 $\mu$ m for the detection of aerosols and vegetation; a near-infrared band at 1.38 um to detect very thin cirrus clouds; a snow/clouddiscriminating 1.6 μm band; the 2.26 μm will be used for particle size, vegetation and cloud properties/screening, hot spot detection, moisture determinations; midtropospheric bands centered at approximately 7.0 and 7.34 μm water vapor band to track atmospheric motions; an 8.5 μm band to detect volcanic dust clouds containing sulfuric acid aerosols and cloud phase; the 9.6 μm band for monitoring total column ozone; the 10.35 $\mu m$ band to derive low-level moisture and cloud particle size; and a 13.3 μm band useful for determining cloud top heights and effective cloud amounts (Table 2).
-Table 3 summarizes improved characteristics of the ABI compared to the current GOES imager.
+The ABI will improve the spatial resolution from nominally 4 to 2 km for the infrared bands and 1 to 0.5 km for the 0.6 um band.
+2 km for the 1.38 um, and 1 km for the other visible/near-IR bands.
+The ABI expands the spectral band number to 16; five are similar to the 0.6, 4, 11, and 12 μ m windows and the 6.5 μm water vapor band on the current GOES-8/11 Imagers (Table 1).
+For more information on the uses of the current GOES Imager; Menzel and Purdom (1994), Ellrod et al. (1998) or see http://cimss.ssec.wisc.edu/goes/goes8/.
+The additional bands are a visible band at 0.47 μm for aerosol detection and visibility estimation; a visible band at 0.86 μm for the detection of aerosols and vegetation; a nearinfrared band at 1.38 μm to detect very thin cirrus clouds; a snow/cloud-discriminating 1.6 μm band; the 2.26 μm will be used for particle size, vegetation, cloud properties/screening, hot spot detection, and moisture determinations; mid-tropospheric water vapor bands centered at approximately 7.0 and 7.34 um to track atmospheric motions; an 8.5 μm band to detect volcanic dust clouds containing sulfuric acid aerosols and cloud phase: the 9.6 μm band for monitoring total column ozone; the 10.35 μm band to derive low-level moisture and cloud particle size; and a 13.3 μm band useful for determining cloud top heights (Table 2).
+Every fifteen minutes, ABI will scan the full disk, CONUS (CONtinental United States) three times, plus a selectable 1000 km by 1000 km area.

-The six visible/near infrared bands are shown in Fig. 1 with a representative clear-sky radiance plot.
-These will be used to generate a number of products including visibility, vegetation, cloud cover and surface features during the day.
-Figure 2 shows mock spectral response functions (SRFs) of the ten bands in the infrared portion of the spectra.
-These mock ABI SRFs are available at: http://cimss.ssec.wisc.edu/goes/abi/.
+The six visible/near infrared bands are shown in Fig. 1 with a snow and grass spectra also plotted.
+These bands will be used to generate a number of products including visibility, vegetation, cloud cover and day-time surface features.
+Figure 2 shows simulated Corresponding author address: Timothy J. Schmit,